507.01 Definitions.—As used in this chapter, the term:

 (e) Placing the registrant on probation, subject to the conditions specified by the department.

 (2) The administrative proceedings which could result in the entry of an order imposing any of the penalties specified in subsection (1) are governed by chapter 120.

 (3) The department may adopt rules under ss.
 120.536(1) and 120.54 to administer this chapter.

 History.—s.
 9, ch.
 2002-53; s.
 11, ch.
 2006-4; s.
 46, ch.
 2014-150.

 (1) The department may institute a civil action in a court of competent jurisdiction to recover any penalties or damages authorized in this chapter and for injunctive relief to enforce compliance with this chapter.

-(2) The department may seek a civil penalty of up to $5,000 for each violation of this chapter.
+(2) The department may seek a civil penalty in the Class II category pursuant to s.
+570.971 for each violation of this chapter.

 (3) The department may seek restitution for and on behalf of any shipper aggrieved or injured by a violation of this chapter.

 (4) Any provision in a contract for services or bill of lading from a mover or moving broker that purports to waive, limit, restrict, or avoid any of the duties, obligations, or prescriptions of the mover or broker, as provided in this chapter, is void.